-The law assumes that children do not have the same well-formed judgment as adults do, and has fashioned special rules for compensation and liability in accidents involving children.
-This article provides tips on claims for injuries to children, and accidents caused by children.
+Personal injury cases typically arise from accidents and other incidents involving adults.
+But what if a child is injured, or ends up causing an injury?
+Personal injury law assumes that children do not have the same well-formed judgment as adults do, and has fashioned special rules for compensation and liability in accidents involving children.

-Although the procedures for collecting compensation for a minor -- in most states, a person under age 18 -- vary somewhat from state to state, in general a child has a right to compensation for pain and suffering, permanent injury, or disability in the same manner and for the same amounts as an adult.
-Also, a parent has a separate right to be compensated for medical bills paid on behalf of a child.
+Although the procedure for getting compensation for a minor—in most states, that means a person under age 18—varies somewhat from state to state, in general a child has a right to compensation for the same spectrum of damages you'd find in a personal injury claim filed by an adult.
+That includes payment for pain and suffering, permanent injury, emotional distress, and disability.
+Also, a parent usually has a separate right to be compensated for medical bills paid on behalf of a child.

 Legal liability for accidents caused by minors is based on the same notion of care and carelessness as accidents caused by adults.
 But the same standards of care that are expected of an adult cannot be applied to minors.
-Carefulness implies understanding risks, and minors -- particularly young children -- do not understand risks the way adults do.
+Carefulness implies an understanding of risks, and minors—particularly young children—do not understand risks the way adults do.

 Once a child is old enough to know right from wrong, the child can be held responsible for intentional injuries he or she causes.
-Thus, if a child intentionally injures another child, for example, or intentionally throws a rock at a car and causes an accident, the child who commits the intentional act, and the child's parents, may be held liable.
+So, if one child intentionally injures another child, for example, or intentionally throws a rock at a car and causes an accident, the child who commits the intentional act, and the child's parents, may be held liable.